Homepage Icon

 Can Statular handle Texas independent administration?

 Yes.
-Wills include the required independent administration language per Estates Code § 401.001, and the platform generates appropriate applications for letters testamentary requesting independent administration with bond waiver.
+Will templates include independent administration language drawing on Estates Code § 401.001, and the platform generates draft applications for letters testamentary requesting independent administration with bond waiver, ready for attorney review and edit.

 What Statular Offers Texas Attorneys